Lima's National Stadium is the new wonder of South America

 The Lima National Stadium: One of the best sports venues in South America

 Originally built in 1952, at first he was born with the idea of replacing an old stadium also called “National” which hosted major sporting events in the country.
 This and the limited capacity of the enclosure, It prompted the President of the Society of Charity of Lima, Luis Dasso will sponsor the construction of a new stadium with increased capacity and bring it into line with the surge of large buildings.

-It was like this, As the 27 October 1952 Lima's National Stadium was inaugurated with a total capacity of 55.000 viewers. also known as the “Colossus Jose Diaz” being in an adjacent street that refers to the Argentine military nineteenth century, in 1953 He lives his first big moment in hosting the America's Cup.
+It was like this, As the 27 October 1952 Lima's National Stadium was inaugurated with a total capacity of 55.000 spectators. also known as the “Colossus Jose Diaz” being in an adjacent street that refers to the Argentine military nineteenth century, in 1953 He lives his first big moment in hosting the America's Cup.
 He would win a championship Paraguay to Brazil, in the first participation in a major competition with Brazilian yellow dresses.

-Four years later, shelter his second America's Cup, with victory this time Argentina, again against the Brazilians. already 1959, The stadium would live a historic milestone by hosting the largest capacity of fans in its history (50.306) in the friendly against England, which he ended with a resounding American victory 4-1,
+Four years later, shelter his second America's Cup, with victory this time Argentina, again against the Brazilians.
+Already in 1959, The stadium would live a historic milestone by hosting the largest capacity of fans in its history (50.306) in the friendly against England, which he ended with a resounding American victory 4-1,

-In the years 70, field history would come marked by the two finals of the Libertadores (at 71 the tie between Nacional and Students, and the 72 the first leg of the final between Universitario de Lima and Independent) and South American U-20 1975, in addition to the brilliant performance of the national team in World Cup qualifier 70, appointment where Peruvians managed to reach the quarterfinals.
+In the years 70, field history would come marked by the two finals of the Libertadores (in it 71 the tie between Nacional and Students, and in the 72 the first leg of the final between Universitario de Lima and Independent) and South American U-20 1975, in addition to the brilliant performance of the national team in World Cup qualifier 70, appointment where Peruvians managed to reach the quarterfinals.